tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

 purrr is 7 years old, but it's finally made it to 1.0.0!
-This is a big release, adding some long needed functionality (like progress bars!) as well as really refining the core purpose of purrr.
+This is a big release, adding some long-needed functionality (like progress bars!) as well as really refining the core purpose of purrr.
 In this post, we'll start with an overview of the breaking changes, then briefly review some documentation changes.
-Then we'll get to the good stuff: improvements to the map family, new [`keep_at()`](https://purrr.tidyverse.org/reference/keep_at.html) and [`discard_at()`](https://purrr.tidyverse.org/reference/keep_at.html), and improvements to flattening and simplification.
+Then we'll get to the good stuff: improvements to the `map` family, new [`keep_at()`](https://purrr.tidyverse.org/reference/keep_at.html) and [`discard_at()`](https://purrr.tidyverse.org/reference/keep_at.html) functions, and improvements to flattening and simplification.
 You can see a full list of changes in the [release notes](%7B%20github_release%20%7D).

 <div class="highlight">